 You can use the Change Privileges tool to grant or revoke privileges on datasets you own.
-The tool can be found in the Geodatabase Administration toolset of the Data Management toolbox.
+The tool is in the Geodatabase Administration toolset of the Data Management toolbox.

 You can change a user's or group's privileges on multiple datasets at once using this tool.
-Be aware that the Change Privileges tool does not show what privileges the user already has on the datasets.
+The Change Privileges tool does not show any existing privileges the user may have on the datasets.
 Also, insert, update, and delete privileges must be granted as a set, not individually.

 - Connect to the geodatabase or database as the owner of the datasets for which you want to grant or revoke privileges.